2025–26 TCU Horned Frogs women's basketball team

-The 2025–26 TCU Horned Frogs women's basketball team represents Texas Christian University during the 2025–26 NCAA Division I women's basketball season.
-The Horned Frogs are led by third-year head coach Mark Campbell and play their home games at the Schollmaier Arena in Fort Worth, Texas as members of the Big 12 Conference.
+The 2025–26 TCU Horned Frogs women's basketball team currently represents Texas Christian University during the 2025–26 NCAA Division I women's basketball season.
+The Horned Frogs, led by third-year head coach Mark Campbell, played their home games at the Schollmaier Arena in Fort Worth, Texas as members of the Big 12 Conference.

 Previous season

-The Horned Frogs finished the 2024–25 season 34–4, 16–2 Big 12 play to win the Big 12 regular season title and also won the Big 12 tournament for the first time by defeating Colorado, West Virginia and Baylor as an result they received automatic bid to the NCAA tournament for the first time since 2010 as an No. 2 seed in the Birmingham Region 3 where they defeated Fairleigh Dickson and Louisville in the first and second rounds to advanced to the sweet sixteen for the first time in program history where they defeated Notre Dame before losing to Texas in the elite eight.
-With 34 wins in the regular season, the most wins in school history.
+The Horned Frogs finished the 2024–25 season 34–4, 16–2 Big 12 play to win the Big 12 regular season title.
+They also won the Big 12 tournament for the first time by defeating Colorado, West Virginia and Baylor.
+As a result, they received an automatic bid to the NCAA tournament for the first time since 2010 as a No. 2 seed in the Birmingham Region 3.
+There, they defeated Fairleigh Dickson and Louisville in the first and second rounds to advance to the sweet sixteen for the first time in program history.
+They defeated Notre Dame before losing to Texas in the elite eight.
+They had 34 wins in the regular season, the most wins in school history.